calebisholaa/MMM-PictureVerse/Readme.md

    - Click "Generate" under "Generated access token"
    - Copy the access token

-3. Create a configuration file:
+3. Create a configuration file using the template:
    - In your module directory, navigate to the python folder:
      ```bash
      cd ~/MagicMirror/modules/MMM-PictureVerse/python/
      ```
-   - Create a file named `dropbox_config.json`:
+   - Copy the template to create your configuration file:
      ```bash
      cp dropbox_config_template.json dropbox_config.json
+     ```
+   - Edit the new configuration file:
+     ```bash
      nano dropbox_config.json
      ```
-   - Add the following content, replacing the values with your own:
+   - Update the content with your information:
      ```json
      {
        "access_token": "YOUR_DROPBOX_ACCESS_TOKEN",